 - How does the school intend to pay for this?

 The current project will incorporate green design and continue the extensive progress in sustainable practices that began with our 2006 strategic plan.
-The Creekside Buildings will be “net zero energy buildings” that generate as much renewable energy as they consume.
-The new construction will be LEED Platinum.
+Our goal is for the Creekside Building to qualify as a net zero energy building.
+We will be applying for LEED certification.

 Many of the green design features that define our Learning Resource Center (the nation’s first net zero energy school building) and Administration Building will be incorporated.
-These may include solar panels, living roofs, natural light, reclaimed materials and radiant heating and cooling.
+These include solar panels, utilizing natural light, reclaimed materials and radiant heating and cooling.
 The Creekside Buildings will also create new opportunities to bring sustainability into our curriculum, as we have done since 2006.